thatlq1812/service-1-user/README.md

 - Database tables are created automatically from `migrations/001_create_users_table.sql`
 - All services run in isolated Docker containers with networking configured
 - Data persists in Docker volumes even after stopping containers
+- This standalone setup uses different container names to avoid conflicts with root setup

 **Database Migration:**